jassielof/toonz/README.md

-# Z-TOON
+# TOONZ

-A Zig parser implementation of the TOON (Token-Oriented Object Notation) format.
+A Zig parser implementation for the TOON (Token-Oriented Object Notation) format.

-## What is TOON?

-TOON is a line-oriented, indentation-based text format that encodes the JSON data model with explicit structure and minimal quoting.
-It's particularly efficient for arrays of uniform objects, providing a more compact and readable alternative to JSON for structured data.

 See the [full specification](https://github.com/toon-format/spec) for details in depth.